Beneath the World Tree: Understanding SVG as Scene Graph

 In this Post ...

-I'll look at SVG as a scene graph.
-Then, in light of this conceptualization I'll share some very practical insights I had working with the SVG transform APIs ...
+I'll look at Scalable Vector Graphics (SVG) as a scene graph.
+Then, in light of this conceptualization, I'll share some very practical insights I had working with SVG transforms ...

 Introduction

-Modern computer graphics systems rely heavily on the concept of scene-graphs.
-Part of the beauty of SVG is that it is, inherently, itself a scene graph structure and so you get all the benefits thereunto pertaining for free.
-So if you're interested in creating any sort of complex artwork in SVG understanding the scene-graph structure and what it buys you is invaluable.
+Modern computer graphics systems rely heavily on scene graphs.
+Part of the beauty of SVG is that it is, inherently, itself precisely that.
+As such, when you adopt and work with SVG you get all the benefits of a scene-graph structure for free.
+If you're interested in creating complex SVG artwork, understanding that structure and what it carries with it is invaluable.

 SVG as Scene Graph

-A scene graph is a hierarhical structure comprised of nodes connected by arcs defining relationships among all the parts in a scene.
+A scene graph is a tree-structured hierarchy of nodes and leaves that defines the relationships between all parts of a scene.

 The World Tree Analogy

-Remember Yggdrasil the world tree?
-In norse myths the realms of gods, women and men, elves, giants, dwarves and so-on are connected by the roots and branches of a "world" tree.
-The tree, Yggdrasil is the center of the of the norse universe and holds together the nine realms and all the creatures living in them.
-In this regard it is the "axis of the cosmos".
+While working on a video game recently, thinking deeply about the SVG scene graph reminded me of old Norse cosmology.
+Now a staple of comic books and Disney movies, I've been a fan of Norse myths ever since reading the Poetic Eddas in my teens.
+Remember Yggdrasil, the World Tree?
+In Norse myths, the realms of gods, humans, elves, giants, dwarves, and so on are connected by the roots and branches of this cosmic tree.
+Yggdrasil is the center of the Norse universe, holding together the nine realms and all the creatures living within them.
+In this regard, it is like the "axis of the cosmos".

-I like this analogy because it's almost literal -- the notion of mythical realms connected by the branches of Yggdrasil neatly parallels the nested coordinate spaces, or, subtrees in a scene graph, each with its own local behavior, timing and visual scale.
-Again, it's practically a literal mapping:
+I like this analogy because it's practically a literal mapping.
+The notion of mythical realms connected by the branches of Yggdrasil neatly parallels the nested coordinate spaces -- or subtrees -- in a scene graph, each with its own local behavior, timing and visual scale.

 -